amanpatelitofficial/Docker/README.md

 docker run -itd nginx
 `````

- Now see the that runc is responsible for creating container by creating a process.
+ Now see that runc is responsible for creating container by creating a process.

 `````
  pa  -aux | grep container_ip